calexdiaz143/cs-175-amazon-project-clone/main/README.txt

-README.txt - contains a one-line description of each file in this project/ directory project.ipynb - a Jupyter notebook using Python 3 to run a demonstration of our project src/ - all of the code developed for our project
+README.txt - contains a one-line description of each file in this project/ directory project.ipynb - a Jupyter notebook using Python 3 to run a demonstration of our project project.html - an exported Jupyter notebook which demonstrates our project src/ - all of the code developed for our project
     main.py - the main file of the project which loads, saves, trains, and tests Amazon review data; if imported, this file includes only a list of review categories memo.py - includes functions which simplify the process loading and overwriting saved data (from static/)